Sarah R. Dennison, Frederick Harris, Manuela Mura and David A. Phoenix* Pages 823 - 838 ( 16 )

 Anionic antimicrobial peptides, amphibian, amyloid, amyloidogenesis, anticancer, membranolysis.

-School of Pharmacy and Biological Sciences, University of Central Lancashire, Preston PR1 2HE, School of Forensic and Investigative Science, University of Central Lancashire Preston PR1 2HE, School of Mathematics and Physics, University of Lincoln, Brayford Pool, Lincoln, LN6 7TS, Office of the Vice Chancellor, London South Bank University, 103 Borough Road, London SE1 0AA
+School of Pharmacy and Biomedical Sciences, University of Central Lancashire, Preston PR1 2HE, School of Forensic and Investigative Science, University of Central Lancashire Preston PR1 2HE, School of Mathematics and Physics, University of Lincoln, Brayford Pool, Lincoln, LN6 7TS, Office of the Vice Chancellor, London South Bank University, 103 Borough Road, London SE1 0AA